 It’s been 13 years since the Sarbanes-Oxley Act (SOX) was passed, ushering in significant changes to the regulation of financial practices and corporate governance and upending the routines of countless finance teams and internal audit departments.

 While some organizations are finally hitting their stride with SOX compliance activities, others still struggle.
-As Protiviti’s newly released 2015 Sarbanes-Oxley Compliance Survey report notes, due to the “dynamic nature” of the legislation, many organizations still have much work to do before they achieve adherence to SOX.
+As Protiviti’s 2015 Sarbanes-Oxley Compliance Survey report notes, due to the “dynamic nature” of the legislation, many organizations still have much work to do before they achieve adherence to SOX.

 Meanwhile, external audit firms are placing more focus on internal control over financial reporting (ICFR), and fees are increasing as a result.
 According to the Protiviti report, 58 percent of large company respondents said that their organizations spent more than $1 million on SOX compliance in their most recent fiscal year.